Plant CSA

 CSA stands for Community Supported Agriculture.
 A Plant CSA works like a traditional CSA, except instead of produce, you get plant starts.

-Each quarter, you’ll pick up a selection of vegetables, herbs, and flowers grown right here in Vancouver, WA.
-With over 200 varieties of seeds to choose from, you can either pick exactly what you want to grow or let me curate a selection for you based on what thrives in that season.
-The plants are timed for the season and come with a grower’s guide, so you’ll always know exactly what to do next.
+- Choose your plants.
+With over 250 varieties of seeds to choose from, you can pick exactly what you want to grow or let me curate a seasonal selection for you.
+Either way, every plant comes with a grower's guide so you always know what to do next.

 The 2026 Season